andreafioraldi/IDAngr-PinTool/README.md

 # IDAngr-PinTool
-PinTools skeletons for state synchronization with IDAngr
+PinTool skeleton for state synchronization with IDAngr